igor-woz/AWS-Serverless-Lead-Capture/README.md

 3. **Update the Lambda function** to write form submissions to DynamoDB (`ContactMessages` table) in addition to sending the SES email.

 4. **Deploy and verify** entries appear in DynamoDB after a form submission.

----

-## License

-This project is for educational purposes.
-See the original walkthrough for full details.